MrAhmalo/roblox-portfolio/index.md

 # - Creating and desining a GUI/UI
 # - open/close scripts (no animating)
 # - Mobile compatibility
-# - Making awesome Terrain with water. waterfalls, custom trees and more
+# - Making awesome Terrain with water, waterfalls, custom trees and more
 # - custom Blender models (restricted to certain things)

 ## Want to hire me?